jerryshao2012/chat/README.md

 1. **Topic —** It is a logical data unit and identified by its name.
 It can have any type of message format.
 Topics are split into **partitions**.
 Messages with each partition are ordered.
 Each message with in a partition gets an incremental id called an **offset**.

-*Note — Kafka topics are immutable, so once the data is written to a partition, it can’t be modified.
-The order of messages is guaranteed with in a partition only.*
+> Note: Kafka topics are immutable, so once the data is written to a partition, it can’t be modified.
+The order of messages is guaranteed with in a partition only.

 2. **Producers —** They write data to the topics.
 They know on which partition they have to write the data.
 They can also send a **key** along with the message.

-*Note — If the key is null, then the messages go to partitions in a round robin approach.
-If the key is not null, then all the messages with a particular key go to the defined partitioned.*
+> Note: if the key is null, then the messages go to partitions in a round robin approach.
+If the key is not null, then all the messages with a particular key go to the defined partitioned.

 3. **Consumers —** They read data from a topic.
 They pull messages.
 A consumer can read from more than one partition in a topic.
-Data is read from a topic in the order they are in it..
+Data is read from a topic in the order they are in it.

-*Note — We need to mention the format of messages at the consumers.*
+> Note: we need to mention the format of messages at the consumers.

 4. **Consumer group —** When there are more than one consumer in our application, they read data as a group which is called consumer group.
 It completely possible that we have more numbers of consumers than we have partitions.
 In such scenarios those extra consumers will sit idle.

-*Now, Let's write some code starting from backend.
+Now, let's write some code starting from backend.